 Three Choirs has developed a unique process of growing modern grape varieties side by side with world-renowned grapes, such as Pinot Noir and Muller Thurgau.

-It all started in back 1973 when local wine retailer Alan McKechnie started harvesting the vines on his small fruit farm.
-With a little help from the 1976 record summer temperatures and bumper harvest; his small fruit farm continued to expand.
-Alan sold up in 1984 due to poor health, the small 1/5th hectare vineyard gradually grew to it’s current size of 30 hectares.
+Our story starts in 1973 when local wine retailer Alan McKechnie started harvesting the vines on his small fruit farm.
+With a little help from the 1976 record summer temperatures and bumper harvest, his small fruit farm begun to expand.
+After nurturing it for 11 years, Alan sold up in 1984 due to poor health and the new owner, John Oldacre, invested heavily in the venture.
+As a result, the 1/5th hectare vineyard gradually grew to its current size of 30 hectares.